Igorpi25/photomaker/README.md

 Photo Maker
 ===========

-Demononstration of Camera and Bitmap working.
-When you start app you will see the CameraActivity
+Demo App of Camera and Bitmap's visual effects

 How does it work?
 -----------------